-To optimize the performance of this process, it is necessary to reach a steady state condition in the apparatus; this implies the proper gas/liquid mixing by complete wetting of the packing element of the column.
-This pre-conditioning operation was performed using an w-o-w emulsion formed by only solvents and surfactant.
-Finally, a washing step is always performed to recover the carriers still retained in the column packing elements.
-Normally, 70% of the overall polymer used in the emulsion is recovered for each run as a result of the loss of emulsion/suspension caused by dead-volumes of SEE apparatus.
-The organic solvent recovered is less than 50% in weight of the solvent loaded in the emulsion, because it is partially loss in the gas stream at the exit of the separator located at the top of the column.
+To optimize the performance, it is necessary to reach a steady state condition in the apparatus; proper gas/liquid mixing by complete wetting of the packing element of the column.
+This pre-conditioning operation was performed using a w-o-w emulsion formed by only solvents and surfactant.
+Finally, a washing step is performed to recover the carriers still retained in the column packing elements.
+Normally, 70% of the overall polymer used in the emulsion is recovered for each run as a result of the loss of emulsion/suspension caused by dead volumes of SEE apparatus.
+The organic solvent recovered is less than 50% in weight of the solvent loaded in the emulsion, due to partial loss in the gas stream at the exit of the separator located at the top of the column.

-It should also be underlined that PLA and PLGA carriers are not amenable to conventional sterilization methods such as ethanol washing, gamma irradiation or steam because of biopolymer oxidation (Athanasiou et al., 1996) and further degradation of peptide payload.
+PLA and PLGA carriers are not amenable to conventional sterilization methods such as ethanol washing, gamma irradiation or steam because of biopolymer oxidation (Athanasiou et al., 1996) and further degradation of peptide payload.
 To overcome these challenges, a specific SEE operational protocol was set.
-Carriers, collected from each run, were always washed in sterile conditions with a penicillin/streptomycin (1% w/v) and amphotericin (1% w/v) solution to ensure removal of the surfactant and a cell culture-grade preparation, centrifuged for 50 min at 6500 rpm at 4° C (model IEC CL30R Thermo Scientific, Rodano, Milan, IT), recovered by using a membrane filtration (filter 0.2 µm HA Millipore, Sigma Aldrich, Milan, IT).
+Carriers, collected from each run, were always washed in sterile conditions with a penicillin/streptomycin (1% w/v) and amphotericin (1% w/v) solution to ensure removal of the surfactant and to ensure cell culture-grade preparation, centrifuged for 50 min at 6500 rpm at 4° C (model IEC CL30R Thermo Scientific, Rodano, Milan, IT), recovered by using a membrane filtration (filter 0.2 µm HA Millipore, Sigma Aldrich, Milan, IT).
 All experiments were repeated twice (N=2).

 3.3.
 Solvent evaporation protocol

-Solvent evaporation (SE) technique was performed to compare the outcomes of conventional and supercritical techniques starting from the same emulsion.
+Solvent evaporation (SE) was performed to compare the outcomes of conventional and supercritical techniques starting from the same emulsion.
 In the case of SE, emulsions were stirred at 100 rpm for 3 hours at a temperature of 38°C in a sterile controlled environment, to allow solvent elimination by evaporation.
 Carriers collected from each assay were washed and centrifuged following the same protocol described above after for SEE process.

 3.4.
 Morphological and size distribution analyses